 Put Ratio Front Spread

-Put Ratio Spread is a neutral to a bullish strategy with no upside risk.
+Put Ratio Front Spread is a neutral to a bullish strategy with no upside risk.
 It is doing by selling a far OTM put option to Long Put Vertical Spread.
 It is also known as the 1PE2PE Strategy.

 Setup: